replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 ![Upload License](img/upload-license.png)

 After you upload your license, you'll be greeted with an Airgap Upload screen.
 Select **choose a bundle to upload** and use the "application bundle" that you downloaded to your workstation using the customer portal here.
-Click **Upload airgap bundle** to continue the upload process.
+Click **Upload Air Gap bundle** to continue the upload process.

 ![airgap-upload](img/airgap-upload.png)